DrBinLu/drbinlu.github.io/About.md

 My research journey has taken me through Australia (PhD, Australian National University), China (ME & BE, Wuhan University), and the United States (Visiting Fellow, Stanford University) — experiences that shaped a global perspective on today’s energy challenges.
 I’ve been lucky to work with great teams, receive fellowships, and share this research with millions of people around the world.

-When I’m not working, you’ll probably find me bushwalking, jogging by the beach, or digging into a good playlist of Bach and folk rock.
-I’m also into pale ale and Riesling — and I love cooking and hunting down great food spots.

 ---

 ## 🏅 Prizes, Honours & Awards